kibook/s1kd-tools/tools/s1kd-instance/README.md

 -i &lt;infoName&gt;
 Give the data module instance a different infoName.

+-K &lt;levels&gt;
+Filter the object on the specified skill levels.
+Elements which are marked with skill levels not contained in the string &lt;levels&gt; are removed in the resulting instance.

+-k &lt;level&gt;
+Set the skill level of the instance.

 -L
 Source is a list of object filenames to create instances of, rather than an object itself.